Nodeclient/Mira-DB/readme.md

  > Mira query is a contain matches to regular expressions syntax but very similar to mysql structure and of course very simple for developers to learn and use.

- > Mira-db is supporting cross-application. (don't worry you can reach many samples on the github page about this)
+ > Mira-db is supporting cross-application. (also you can reach many samples on the github page about this)

  > You can easy management your own databases with web interface.